From glorious sunsets and outdoor cinema to historic Aboriginal art, here’s our pick of some of the best things to do in Broome, and beyond.

-Once there, you could visit Cygnet Bay Pearls, Australia’s oldest pearl farm, or learn the finer points of spear-making.
+Once there, you could visit Cygnet Bay Pearls, Australia’s oldest pearl farm.
 Alternatively, you could spend your entire day exploring the area’s red ochre cliffs and enjoying the warm ocean water.

 The ebb and flow of the ocean is even more pronounced in this part of the world, with water levels capable of rising and falling up to 11 metres in some parts of the Kimberley.
 At Talbot Bay in the Buccaneer Archipelago (by plane, it’s about an hour from Broome), these tides manifest themselves as the Horizontal Falls – a sight that David Attenborough has described as “one of the greatest natural wonders of the world”.
 While the violent exchange of water between two nearby gorges photographs beautifully from the air, there’s nothing quite like a high-speed jet-boat ride across the Jules Verne-style whirlpools; the folks at Horizontal Falls Seaplane Adventures can help with both.

 This story was originally published on 1/5/2016 and updated 8/8/2019